-Summer registration will start on Monday, May 6th, at 9:30 AM.
+Spring registration will start on Monday, December 2, at 9:30 AM.

 All students are required to be in status each term.
 This means that students must either be registered or be on an approved Leave of Absence.

-April 30 (TUES.)
-Registration begins for the Fall 2019 semester for those enrolled in the Spring 2019 semester.
+DECEMBER 2 (MON.)
+Registration begins for the Spring 2020 semester for those matriculated student enrolled in the Fall 2019 semester.

-August 27 (TUES.)
-First day of classes for Fall 2019 semester.
+JANUARY 27 (MON.)
+First day of classes for the Spring 2020 semester.
 All students who register on or after this day must pay tuition and fees in full at that time, including $25 late registration fee.
-Students making adjustment to an already existing enrollment on or after this day will be assessed an $18 Program Adjustment Fee.
+Student making an adjustment to an already existing enrollment on or after this day will be assessed an $18 Program Adjustment Fee.

-September 2 (MON.)
-Last day to register for Fall 2019 semester.
+FEBRUARY 2 (SUN.)
+Last day to register for Spring 2020.
 Last day to drop for 75% tuition refund.
+FEBRUARY 9 (SUN.)
+Last day to drop for 50% tuition refund.

-Please visit the Fall 2019 Academic Calendar for relevant dates and deadlines.
+Please visit the SPRING 2020 ACADEMIC CALENDAR for relevant dates and deadlines.

 Visit the MALS Course Schedule for course descriptions of courses offered by MALS.